Updated: Sep 21

 Wyoming State Bird - Western Meadowlark

 The state bird of Wyoming is the Western Meadowlark.
-We have written on changing this representative bird before.
+We have written about changing this representative bird before.
 Read it here.

 Proposed Wyoming State Bird: Greater Sage-Grouse